jvanhei/demand_forecasting_challenge/README.md

 ```

-Load the raw data file and tabulate some statistics
+Load the raw data file and tabulate some statistics.

 ```python